tparkerd/acrid-oregano/docs/quickstart.rst

 Transferring Files
 ******************

-``apollo``
+``stargate``
 ==========
-  Apollo is the login server for the bioinformatics system. `Josh Rothhaupt`_ should have created a new account for you during onboarding, but if not, email him to request an account.
+  Stargate is the login server for the bioinformatics system. `Josh Rothhaupt`_ should have created a new account for you during onboarding, but if not, email him to request an account.

-The home directory for ``apollo`` and ``adriatic`` is a shared directory.
+The home directory for ``stargate`` and ``adriatic`` is a shared directory.
 So the contents of ``/home/<username>`` will be the same regardless of which you are currently logged into.
-Therefore, if you need to copy anything from Adriatic to your local machine, first copy it into your home directory on Adriatic and then ``sftp`` into Apollo.
+Therefore, if you need to copy anything from Adriatic to your local machine, first copy it into your home directory on Adriatic and then ``sftp`` into Stargate.

 Additional information on the bioinformatics system can be found at https://bioinformatics.readthedocs.io/.